near/sdk-docs/docs/zero-to-hero/01-basics/01-set-up-skeleton.md

     near

-to see various commands, which are covered [in detail here](https://docs.near.org/docs/tools/near-cli).
+to see various commands, which are fully covered in [the near-cli docs](https://docs.near.org/docs/tools/near-cli).

 We'll start by "logging in" with this command: